This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 This is also the application form used for registration of estates and trusts before paying any tax due or filing an estate tax return.

-Who should file BIR Form 1901?
+Who Should File BIR Form 1901?

 These taxpayers are required to use the BIR Form 1901:

-- Professionals/employees who are also single proprietors
+- Professionals/employees who are also sole proprietors

 - Employees who are also professionals

 - Taxpayers who are employees, sole proprietors, and professionals at the same time

 - Individuals who are earning income regularly other than payments from their employer.
 This includes home-based service providers to foreign entities and crypto currency dealers